 Whether you’re lactose-intolerant, vegan or just looking to switch up your milk routine, milk alternatives can offer good nutrition profiles and different flavors to keep things interesting.
 The grocery store shelves can get a little overwhelming with all the different choices.

 Grilling meats at high temperatures results in the formation of heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), chemicals that form when meat — including beef, pork, fish or poultry — is cooked at high temperatures.
-According to the National Cancer Institute, HCAs and PAHs have been found to be mutagenic, which means they cause changes in DNA that may increase the risk of cancer.

 Remember in the 90s when eating fat-free foods was the rage?
 The grocery store shelves were stocked with fat-free cookies, cakes, ice cream – you name it!
 Those were the days when many people thought that eating fat made you fat.